 Healthy School Parties: 18 Fun Cupcake Alternatives (and Ways to Celebrate Without Food!)

-| September 12, 2012 | Posted by Stacy under Healthy parties, Recipes |
+September 12, 2012 | Posted by Stacy under Cupcakes, Healthy classroom treats, Healthy parties, Recipes, School parties |

 Last year, in a moment of sugar-induced maternal frustration, I tried to estimate how many treats kids at an elementary school like my son’s (with no restrictions on classroom celebrations) get in a year.